adebolanlet/Splendour-Analytics/README.md

-A raw csv data gotten from Twitte.
+A raw csv data gotten from Twitter.
 First data analytics project.
-Data cleaning donw with power Query.
+Data cleaning done with Power Query.
 Visualization done by PowerBI.
-Power point presentation used for data presnetation.
+Power point presentation used for data presentation.